NiDaSanti/Taste-Budz-React/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

 # Taste-Budz-React
+COLLABORATORS ARE ENCOURAGED TO DROP IN IDEAS BELOW ON WHAT THE USER CAN DO.
+LET'S ALL TRY TO REMAIN CONSISTANT WITH THE GOAL AT HAND WHICH IS......?
+IDK RIGHT NOW, IM WORKING ON THAT.
+HAHAHA!! <-------- IGNORE THAT LAUGH!
+MISSION STATEMENT COMING SOON.....

 Taste Budz mission is to allow the user to share their favorite dish to a community of other people.
 Users will have the ability to input a recipe of their choosing through their personal accounts.
 Users will have the option to share their recipes with other users.  to be continued ....

+#Log notes:
+The firebase is done as far as creating accounts.
+With that being said, there is nothing else you can do after that at this time.
+So far a random recipe renders in the GuestDashboard class Component.
+In human terms.... you can see a recipe on the screen with written instructions with an image of the meal.
+Lot's of them are yummy and I've never heard of or seem so much deliciousness.
+Ok, that's corny, but back to the current feature in the random recipe.
+Under the image, they're two icons, a fork with a knife, and "i" icon for information.
+The fork and knife icon renders another component called "ExtendedIngredients".
+Inside that component users can see the ingredients needed to create their meal.
+The "i" icon doesn't do anything at this time, however it will be changing in due time.
+The icons are animated and the images are clickable.
+Of course improvements are a must, but in due time....... nothing else to report at this time.